Women-Devs-SG/womendevssg/src/pages/about.md

 ## What to expect?
 Our events offer free hands on technical events, study groups, panel discussions, lightning talks, and keynotes featuring influential tech industry experts, innovators, and investors.
 We help you build the skills you need to raise your professional profile and achieve greater career success.

+## Volunteer FAQs

+### How can I volunteer with WomenDevsSG?

+You can volunteer by creating content for our social media, creating posters, manage our events, or just moving  etc. The possibities are endless! :)

+### What roles are available?

+- Tech Lead
+- Events Manager
+- Social media promoter
+- General volunteer

+### What is the expected time commitment?

+While we don't have a set time commitment, we do require consitency an effort.
+We want to see this community grow and floursh, and your commitment will greatly help with that.

+### Do I need prior experience to help?

+Not necessarily.
+While prior experience is helpful, we want this to be an opportunity for you to grow your skills.

+### How do I get started?

+Click on [the **Sign up as a volunteer button** in our homepage](/src/pages/index.astro), and fill out the submission form.
+We look forward to meeting you!

 ## Resources
 Read and subscribe to our [NEWSLETTER](https://www.linkedin.com/newsletters/women-devs-sg-newsletter-7230168584365203459/) so you stay up to date with our latest events!